Formula 1 free practice explained

 In Formula 1, free practice sessions are held before the qualification and race and are an opportunity for the teams to test and refine their car setup, and for the drivers to get familiar with the track.

-Free practice goal and rulesEach session lasts an hour.
-During the sessions, teams can run as many laps as they want and make various changes to their car's setup in order to find the optimal balance of performance and tire wear.
+Free practice goals and rulesEach session lasts an hour.
+During the sessions, teams can run as many laps as they want and make various changes to their car's setup to find the optimal balance of performance and tire wear.
 They can also test new components and gather data.
 The drivers use the sessions to get a feel for the track and work on their race craft.
 The lap times set during the free practice sessions do not count towards the official classification of the race.